Patricio-Filice/QueryPlusPlus/README.md

 What about maintainability or reading comprehension?

 That's where Query++ enters the chat.
-Let's reformulate the request class to handle all the expression handling like this
+Let's reformulate the request class to handle all the expression handling, like this
 ![Request With Query++](/Assets/Images/RequestWithQuery++.png)

 Let's take a better look of this class, first the opening definition to implement the library